1995parham/saf/README.md

 On production, we need to handle two following scenarios when using a queue manager:

 1. We have event on the producer side, but there isn't any available server, so we need to send an error.
-2. There is no consumer available so events must be available on NATS until it gets back.
+2. There is no consumer available, so events must be available on NATS until it gets back.

 Jetstream stores messages for 1 hour in memory.
 So you can shut down the consumer and send events happily and then after consumer starts again consumes these events.